isomerpages/ogp-buildforgood/index.md

       alt: Image alt text
       image: /images/projects3.png
   - infopic:
-      title: Join us at our finale livestream!
+      title: Watch our finale recap!
-      description: Watch the teams pitch their solutions and find out which teams will emerge as the top 3.
+      description: We have officially concluded Build for Good 2023!
+Check out which are the teams that emerged as the top 3 🎊
       button: sign up now
       url: /finale/
       alt: Image alt text